urban-stack/OpenZoning/data-standard/README.md

 This section defines terms that are used throughout this document.
 * **machine-readable**: in a form that computers can process
 * **municipality data feed**: a municipality's collection of machine-readable zoning information, collected within the required files written in the required format as specified by the Open Zoning Feed Specification
-* **schema**: file defining the format of zoning and municipality information, referenced by municipality data feed files
+* **schema**: a file defining the format of zoning and municipality information and, regulates **municipality data feed** file information

+## Open Zoning Feed Specification
 The OZFS defines the format and structure of the files needed to create a municipality's **municipality data feed**.
 A municipality's data feed is the collection of its zoning information into files written in Open Zoning's pre-defined language, a machine-readable language.
 Once the required files with the required zoning information have been created in OZ's lanaguage, machines can then access the files and read them simply by understanding our pre-defined zoning language.

+The OZFS is comprised of two types of files, the *municipality file* and *district files*.
+Each **municipality data feed** has one municipality file but can and should have multiple district files.
+Both files are described in detail below.

+Formatting the *municipality file* and *district files* are 4 Open Zoning schemas.
+These schemas define the structure of the zoning information language that these files must speak and that machines must be able to read.
+These schemas are listed in the table below and described in detail below.

-### Open Zoning Feed Specification
+**Open Zoning Feed Specification**
 | file type | schemas | description |
 | --- | --- | --- |
 | **municipality file** | municipality schema | --- |